Installation: The Great Archive

 "hypertext" as a metaphorical space which

-contains in compressed form a database of all mankind.
 The three rooms of this exhibition are all related to

 this object in theme and structure, delineating a logical